 My parents encouraged me to go to college after I graduated, but I needed a break from school.
 I took a year off and worked some very random jobs: waitress, gas station clerk, laborer for a local insulating company.
 I had no direction, and it was around this time my mom sat me down and gave me a stern talking to about my future.

 My mom helped me scour college pamphlets to figure out what program to take.
 I was always a creative person so when I mentioned that I might be interested in the graphic design program at SAIT my mom ran with it.
 Before I knew it, I was enrolled.
 Long story short: I enjoyed the program, and with my education I got a job at a local print shop where I worked as a junior graphic designer for a year creating posters, brochures, and other marketing materials for local businesses.

 Around the age of 22 I started wanting to learn more about my Cree and Metis roots so I applied for a summer job helping to run day camps for kids at my local Friendship Centre.
 I felt like I had finally come home at that place, and ended up doing youth programming there for the next six years.
 So many young people I’ve worked with have a story like mine: they moved from a small community to a big city, didn’t have many friends at school, were often going through tough stuff at home, and struggled to participate in cultural activities.

 I want to be able to be the best support I can be to the young people I work with and it’s for that reason that I’ve decided to go back to school a second time.
-Currently, I’m a second-year student at Grande Prairie Regional College, and this spring I will be applying to the University of Calgary to complete my degree in Social Work.
+I started off at Grande Prairie Regional College for the first two years of my degree in Social Work.
+Currently, I’m a third-year student taking online courses through the University of Calgary to complete my degree.